PythonJournos/refactoring101/README.md

 ##### Observations

 In the party refactoring above, notice that we're not directly testing the *clean_party* method but simply checking for the correct value of the *party* attribute on candidate instances.
 The *clean_party* code has been nicely tucked out of sight.
-In fact, we emphasize that this method is an *implementation detail* -- part of the candidate class's internal housekeeping -- by prefixing it with two underscores.
+In fact, we emphasize that this method is an *implementation detail* -- part of the *Candidate* class's internal housekeeping -- by prefixing it with two underscores.

 This syntax denotes a [private method][] that is not intended for use by code outside the *Candidate* class.
-We're restricting (though not completely preventing) the outside world from using it, since it's quite possible this code wil change or be removed entirely in the future.
+We're restricting (though not completely preventing) the outside world from using it, since it's quite possible this code wil change or be removed in the future.

-> More frequently, you'll see a single underscore prefix used to denote private methods.
+> More frequently, you'll see a single underscore prefix used to denote private methods and variables.
 > This is fine, though note that only the double underscores trigger the name-mangling
 > intended to limit usage of the method.

 [private method]: http://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references

 We now have two sets of code (and related tests) for the same functionality.
-But we're not yet ready to delete the original *clean_party* function in _lib/parser.py_.
+But we're not quite ready to delete the original *clean_party* function in _lib/parser.py_.
 Ideally, we'll delete that code and its tests *after* we've written tests that exercise the summarization logic.
 That way, we'll have greater confidence that converting from a function-based to a class-based strategy hasn't corrupted the summary numbers.

 ##### Questions

 * In order to migrate functions to methods on the Candidate class, we had to make the first parameter in each method *self*.
 Why?

-##### Exercises

 ### Add vote

-Each candidate has a single name and party (well, usually), and numerous county-level results.
+Each candidate has a single name and party, and numerous county-level results.
 As part of our summary report, county-level results need to be rolled up into a racewide total for each candidate.
 At a high level, it seems natural for each candidate to track his or her own vote totals.

-Below are a few other basic assumptions, or requirements, that will help us flesh out vote-handling code on the Candidate class:
+Below are a few other basic assumptions, or requirements, that will help us flesh out vote-handling on the Candidate class:

 * A candidate should start with zero votes
 * Adding a vote should increment the vote count
 * County-level results should be accessible

 With this basic list of requirements in hand, we're ready to start coding.
-For each requirement, we'll start by writing a (failing) test that captures this assumnption; then we'll write code to make the test pass.
-The goal is to capture our assumptions in the form of tests, and then write code required to meet those assumnptions.
+For each requirement, we'll start by writing a (failing) test that captures this assumption; then we'll write code to make the test pass.
+The goal is to capture our assumptions in the form of tests, and then write code to meet those assumnptions.

 1. Add test for zero vote count as initial Candidate state ([elex4.3.0][])

   > Note: We created a new *TestCandidateVotes* class with a *setUp* method that lets us
   > re-use the same candidate instance across all test methods.
 This
   > makes our tests less brittle -- e.g., if we add a parameter to the
-  > Candidate class, we only have to update the candidate instance in
+  > *Candidate* class, we only have to update the candidate instance in
-  > one the *setUp* method, rather than in every test method (as
+  > the *setUp* method, rather than in every test method (as
-  > we will have to in the *TestCandidate* class)
+  > we will have to do in the *TestCandidate* class)

 1. Run test; see it fail
 1. Update Candidate to have initial vote count of zero ([elex4.3.1][])